reactorcore/hull-segment/assets/readme.md

 }
 ```

-_Note: Internally, we flatten objects and use '/' as a separator, meaning they're really stored as `trait_group/name`.
+_Note: Internally, we flatten objects and use '/' as a separator.
+They're really stored as `traits_group/name`.
 Our Libraries handle nesting for you when you receive data coming from Hull_

 __Note: This feature is optional and not enabled by default.
-You should only be enabled if your users can only belong to one group.__
+You should only enable it if your users can only belong to one group.__